 Things like Heinz Beans in tomato sauce (and I do hope you read that as “toe-mah-toe” sauce) that The Who made famous on the “The Who Sell Out” cover.
 MMmmm, delicious.

 And just what is clotted cream?
 Clotted cream is a thick yellow cream made by heating unpasteurised cow’s milk and then leaving it in shallow pans for several hours.
 During this time, the cream content rises to the surface and forms clots.
 MMmm, delicious.

 Being of English descent, I felt right at home.
 My granny would have loved this place.
 But my Vietnamese wife and half-Vietnamese/half-asleep child weren’t as excited about this place as I was.
 So we moved over to check out the restaurant area.
 There were two older ladies enjoying tea sandwiches and tea (of course) and a refrigerated display case full of meat pies and scotch eggs.
 I just noticed on their website that this week’s special is Individual Pork Pie with Salad.
 MMmm, delicious.

 Since we didn’t’ experience Mrs. Bridge’s as I’d hoped we would, I’ll let them explain themselves further.
 Remember, use your best British accent while reading:

 We are a British Tea Shop, providing both an authentic British experience for lunch, Tea, or just dessert in our Tearoom and a unique shopping experience in our food, teas and giftware department.

 Mrs. B’s is most definitely a unique and fun little place off the beaten track in Connecticut.
 We didn’t stay for lunch or even tea for that matter; Damian wouldn’t have allowed it.
-I did pick up two very interesting drinks both of which were delicious in their own weird way: A Shandy Bass and a Burdock Root soda thing.
+I did pick up two very interesting drinks both of which were delicious in their own weird way: A Shandy Bass and a Dandelion and Burdock Root soda thing.